1 city, 1 voting place: Kentucky braces for lines in primary

 In Kentucky, Adams said: “There are going to be lines — 30, 45 minutes, maybe an hour, maybe longer.”
 He added: “We don’t think anyone will be disenfranchised.”

-At the fairgrounds in Louisville, after being directed into the large hall, voters will wait in line spaces about 6-feet apart by chalk markings on the floor, before heading to cast their votes.
+At the fairgrounds in Louisville, after being directed into the large hall, voters will wait in line spaces about 6 feet (1.83 meters) apart by chalk markings on the floor, before heading to cast their votes.
 Hand sanitizing stations are available when exiting the voting area.

 Jefferson County, which includes Louisville, sent out 218,404 absentee ballots to voters who requested them by the June 15 deadline, according to the county clerk’s office.
 As a comparison, about 125,000 people voted in the 2016 U.S. Senate primary in Jefferson County.